What are the best lawn bowls for beginners? We break down the most important issues to help make the best choice.

 - Drakes Pride

-More experienced bowlers may have personal preference, as certain brands offer unique grips, for example, however, the brand name shouldn’t be a deciding factor in itself.
+More experienced bowlers may have personal preference, as certain brands offer unique grips, however, the brand name shouldn’t be a deciding factor in itself.

 How much do a set of lawn bowls cost?

-With brand new bowls costing upto £350 it is recommended to purchase a set of second hand bowls for your first set.
-Second hand bowls usually cost in the region of £30 - £120 making it a cost effective solution.
+New bowls cost up to £350 so it is recommended to purchase a set of second hand bowls for your first set.
+Second hand bowls usually cost in the region of £30 – £120 making it a cost effective solution.

 You can get second hand bowls from a variety of sources (see our guide to second hand bowls), however we recommend eBay as there is always a wide variety of stock, and you will get a better selection of models.

-As long as the bowls don’t have any major chunks or gauges, they will be fine for using in competition.
+As long as the bowls don’t have any major chunks or gauges, they will be fine for using in competition for many years to come.